angular-schule/website-articles/blog/2020-02-train-window/README.md

 The argument `item` is the emitted item from the source stream.
 Whatever we return from the function will be the next item in the stream that flows *out* of the operator.

 Of course, you should never use `scan` as an alternative to `map`!
-The key diference is that the reducer also gets the result from the last emission as an argument (also called *accumulator*, hence the argument name `acc`).
+The key difference is that the reducer also gets the result from the last emission as an argument (also called *accumulator*, hence the argument name `acc`).
-So whenever the source fires, we get the following as arguments to the reducer:
+So whenever the source fires, we get the following arguments to the reducer:

 - new source item (`item`)
 - the previously calculated result (`acc`)